riddbtw/apex-aiming/README.md

 # General aim tips
 1. Put your hand/mouse in uncomfortable positions on your mousepad.
 Try to minimize re-centering your mouse in places you're used to.
 This will help you with in-game scenarios when your mouse is in sub-optimal positions.

-2. It should kind of 'hurt' sort of like working out.  not be totally sore where your hand is unusable but you are training small muscle fibers.
+2. It should kind of 'hurt' sort of like working out.
+Not be totally sore where your hand is unusable but you are training small muscle fibers.
 Really helps with precision

 3. Focus on a combination close/mid/long range scenarios.
 They use different aim types (arm/wrist/finger) and train different muscles.
 I found myself doing a ton of 'close fast strafes invincible' but doing really poorly midrange strafes until I started focusing that more